shiverin/CNNTraffic/README.md

 # 🚦 Traffic Sign Classification

 This project implements a convolutional neural network (CNN) to classify traffic signs using the German Traffic Sign Recognition Benchmark (GTSRB).
-The model is built and trained using TensorFlow/Keras.
+The model is built and trained using TensorFlow.

 ---